aarpitdubey/IndustryReadyDataScienceProjects/2_GIT_AND_GITHUB/README.md

 ![git ini command](./images/2_git_init_command.gif)

-2. ### ```git status :``` This command is used to check the status of your repository means it displays the state of the working directory and the staging.
+2. ### ```git status :``` This command is used to check the status of your repository means it displays the state of the working directory and the staging area.